- CBD QUIZ

 CBD has been the talk of towns all over for quite some time, but recent news reports have shed light on an ongoing issue within the industry—the lack of federal regulations.
-It's true that some shady brands have been caught red handed, offering synthetic cannabinoids and other potentially harmful chemicals disguised as harmless CBD products.
+It's true that some shady brands have been caught red-handed, offering synthetic cannabinoids and other potentially harmful chemicals disguised as harmless CBD products.
 It's also true that the FDA is working towards building CBD industry guidelines to help prevent this issue, but in the absence of these rules, it is way too easy for unscrupulous brands to sneak past inexperienced, trusting CBD users.

-Luckily, there are still some reliable, consumer-conscious CBD brands out there who are aware of the issue and strive to make the market as transparent as possible for new and experienced users alike.
+Luckily, there are still some reliable, consumer-conscious CBD brands out there that are aware of the issue and strive to make the market as transparent as possible for new and experienced users alike.
 That means it's entirely possible for consumers to find true, high-quality CBD products without any added ingredients, it just takes a little investigation and a little know-how.

-According to a recently commissioned study performed by the Associated Press, finding low-quality improperly labeled CBD products is a real risk.
+According to a recently commissioned study by the Associated Press, finding low-quality improperly labeled CBD products is a real risk.
 The study included 30 different CBD brands, ten of which were found to contain synthetic cannabinoids, frequently known as "K2" or "spice."
 This isn't out of line with other government-controlled lab tests, which revealed that 128 out of 350 sampled products contained something other than what was labeled, including this synthetic cannabinoid, melatonin, and more.

 These potentially harmful products have been identified in Florida, North and South Carolina, and even Maryland.
 In the past, products containing dextromethorphan (DXM), a chemical found in cough syrup, were found wearing a smiling CBD label as well.

-These shocking numbers aren't quite representative of the frequency in which you'll find these products on the market, though, since each of these studies involved hand-picked, suspicious brands.
+These shocking numbers aren't quite representative of the frequency you'll find these products on the market, though, since each of these studies involved hand-picked, suspicious brands.
 Another way to more accurately sum it up would be to say that "out of 350 suspected contaminated products, 228 were confirmed to contain only CBD and other ingredients as labeled."
 A large portion of mislabeled products included gummies and edibles, but the overwhelming majority were labeled as CBD vape products.

 The dangers of these mislabeled ingredients are undeniable, especially with many people ending up hospitalized after using knock-off, illegal THC vapor products.
-Even more, consumers deserve a right to know what exactly is in their CBD products, since taking too much melatonin or DXM, although both FDA approved, can result in a list of unwanted side effects.
+Even more, consumers deserve a right to know what exactly is in their CBD products, since taking too much melatonin or DXM, although both FDA-approved, can result in a list of unwanted side effects.
 That doesn't even begin to touch base on the potential effects of synthetic cannabinoids, most of which feature unreliable, unstable formulations and haven't been properly lab tested.

 In fact, the popular cannabinoid has very few side effects, and most studies have identified it as having little or no risk.
 When side effects happen, they are usually mild, like feeling nauseated or lacking an appetite, and have frequently been linked to taking too much CBD.
 Because of its low-risk profile, many health professionals and health and consumer safety-focused organizations have openly supported the regulation and widespread use of CBD.